vKxni/psglx/README.md

 # Psglx :: Nostrum
-A random utility chat bot for Discord, made for private and fun usage.
+A random AI for your server, made for private and fun usage.

 ## 👩🏻‍💼 Getting started